chrissunny94/t265_json/README.md

 We have attached a bagfile of what data the realsense sensor will put out when interfaced over ROS .

-if you type
+If you type

 	$ rostopic list

-then you will see this .
+Then you will see this .

 	/camera/accel/imu_info
 	/camera/accel/sample